danielscholl/iot-device-js/dps/README.md

 # Device Provisioning Instructions

+1. Create the DPS Enrollments as necessary

+1. If appropriate copy the x509 certs to the cert directory with the proper naming convention

-> Set the Environment variables in the .envrc file
+1. Set the Environment variables in the .envrc file as appropriate

 Deploy with docker-compose
 ```bash